 Further, it isn’t just an overall goal that you want to drive your sales team toward.
 Proper compensation planning needs to incent more heavily where you want that revenue to originate — consider the most profitable products, the most desired industry verticals, and new companies with whom you don’t currently do business.

 The misconceptions and misunderstandings don’t stop there, though.
-Businesses too often think of their sale reps compensation as just a paycheck.
+Businesses too often think of their sales reps’ compensation as just a paycheck.
 Sure, employees value pay, but they also respond to variable benefits like retirement, healthcare plans, and bonuses.
 These compensation options don’t just attract talent — they help companies retain talent.

 A clear understanding of these misconceptions is important because letting them linger can lead to mistakes in the way businesses develop or use their compensation plans.
 Without the right knowledge, you can build a compensation plan that doesn’t encourage the exact behavior you desire, that cannot be fully understood by your sales team, or that won’t attract the sales talent your organization so badly needs.